Brain Injury Lawyer For Brooklyn, New York And New Jersey

 Sadly, on average, 2,000 brain injury victims end up in a permanent vegetative state each year, and another 50,000 do not survive the brain injury.
 In the United States, a brain injury-related death happens every five minutes.

-There are complications which may also accompany any brain injury.
+There are complications that may also accompany any brain injury.
 Hemorrhaging (uncontrolled bleeding) and edema (swelling) in the brain can create pressure inside the skull and additional damage.

-If you would like to know if you have a brain injury-related case, please call or email our personal injury firm.
+If you would like to know if you have a brain injury-related case, please call 347-318-4935 or email our personal injury firm.
 We will meet with you at no charge and provide you a free consultation and case evaluation.
-Our brain injury lawyers serve the New York boroughs of Brooklyn, Manhattan, Queens, The Bronx, and Staten Island as well as New Jersey.
+Our brain injury lawyer serves the New York boroughs of Brooklyn, Manhattan, Queens, The Bronx, and Staten Island as well as New Jersey.